 If your loved one lost their life because of someone else’s negligence or intent to harm, you might weigh your options: Should you hire a wrongful death lawyer?
 Or should you just move on because the potential fight for compensation might just make everything seem worse?

 The fact is you may not have to endure the added burden of financial stress when you are already coping with the grief and related challenges that come with continuing life without your loved one.
 Depending on the circumstances of your loved one’s death, you may qualify to recover damages for the losses that you and your family have suffered.
-Speak to an experienced wrongful death attorney at Sibley Dolman in Fort Lauderdale at (754) 208-1130 or contact us online for a free consultation to discuss your potential claim.
+Speak to an experienced Fort Lauderdale wrongful death attorney at Sibley Dolman at (754) 208-1130 or contact us online for a free consultation to discuss your potential claim.

 What is Wrongful Death?